LTL-Based Non-Markovian Inverse Reinforcement Learning: Preliminaries

+Given a finite word $w$, we write $w(i)$ for the symbol at position $i$.
+The subsequence of $w$ from index $i$ to index $j$, both inclusive, is denoted as $w[i:j]$, while $w[i:]$ denotes the suffix of $w$ starting from index $i$.
+When clear from context, we write $w_i$ for $w[i:]$.

-{\bf{Linear Temporal Logic}}.
-Let $\prop$ be a set of propositional variables.
+\textbf{Linear Temporal Logic (LTL).} Let $\prop$ be a set of propositional variables.
 LTL \cite{DBLP:books/daglib/0020348} is an extension of propositional logic with temporal modalities, which allows the expression of temporal properties.
-Formulae in LTL are defined inductively starting from propositional variables.
-An LTL formula $\varphi$ over $\prop$ is defined according to the following grammar.
+Formulae in LTL are defined inductively.
+An LTL formula $\varphi$ over $\prop$ is defined by the following grammar: